Sieve Of Eratosthenes Algorithm

 begin

-for i:=1 TO N do A[i]:=TRUE;
+for i:=1 TO N do a[i]:=TRUE;

 for i:=2 to m do